OPIM5512-Nej19001/A01/README.md

 # How to Run
 1. Install: pipinstall -r requirements.txt
 2. run script from project folder: python3 src/boxplot.py
-3. sript will create and save a boxplot image in figs folder
+3. script will create and save a boxplot image in figs folder
 # Expected output: Boxplot image